Montreal Junior Canadiens: Coaches

 Sam Pollock and Billy Reay coached the 1950 Memorial Cup champions Jr. Canadiens.
 Elmer Lach coached the 1954–55 squad.
-Claude Ruel coached the team its first two years in the OHA, he would later win the Stanley Cup with the Montreal Canadiens in 1969.
+Claude Ruel coached the team its first two years in the OHA, he later won the Stanley Cup with the Montreal Canadiens in 1969.
 Former goaltender Yves Nadon piloted the team to its first OHA finals in 1964.
 Roger Bedard led the team to successive Memorial Cup wins in 1969 & 1970.